imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/gnosis-multi-signature-wallet/why-use-the-gnosis-multi-signature-wallet.md

  - There may be vulnerabilities in multi-signature wallets that hasn't yet been discovered by the community.
 The Parity wallet is one such example - an open-source multi-signature wallet that was trusted by the community right up until [its "smart contract" was hacked in July 2017](https://blog.zeppelin.solutions/on-the-parity-wallet-multisig-hack-405a8c12e8f7) (causing people to lose  over 150,000 ETH).
 The programmers hastily pushed up a new "smart contract", but that contract had a new vulnerability that led to [another hack in November 2017](https://hackernoon.com/parity-wallet-hack-2-electric-boogaloo-e493f2365303) (causing people to lose ~513,000 ETH).

  - To use the Gnosis Multi-Signature Wallet, you need to visit https://wallet.gnosis.pm/.
 That website could  be compromised by hackers.

-** Comments **
-The private Google Docs recommends adding the trade-offs when using the Wallet.
-These trade-offs could be mentioned in this page.